fragcolor-xyz/shards/docs/docs/learn/shards/primer/the-flow.md

 ### Shared Environment

 Being scheduled on a Wire allows the stepped Wire to share the same scope and environment as the Wire which stepped it.
 This is especially useful when working with `UI` shards that can only exist within a single `GFX` window.
-The topic on `UI` and `GFX` is beyond the scope of this tutorial, but the general idea is that when implementing `UI` elements, they can only be stepped from the Wire that holds the `GFX.MainWindow` shard in your program.
+The topic of `UI` and `GFX` is beyond the scope of this tutorial, but the general idea is that when implementing `UI` elements, they can only be stepped from the Wire that holds the `GFX.MainWindow` shard in your program.

 ### Shared Variables

-Most of the methods described in this chapter will only "snapshot" the variables of the Wire that called it.
+Most of the methods described in this chapter will "snapshot" the variables of the Wire that called it.
 That is:

-- It makes a copy of variables existing in the original Wire.
+- Variables existing in the caller Wire will be copied and made available to the callee Wire.

-- The Wire called knows what those variables are and can work with them.

-- **Changes made to variables that are copied will not be reflected on the original.**
+- **Changes made to variable copies will not be reflected on the original variables.**

 `Step` is unique in the sense that it has access to the original variables.
 Changes made to variables from the Wire that called it will persist.